cfrazier91/macOS_setup/README.md

-# A simple OSX setup for a data scientist/engineer.
+# A simple macOS setup for a data scientist/engineer.
 This is a simple bash script to help automate the setup of a new mac computer.
 I hope this serves as a helpful resource for a data scientist/engineer that is looking for a simple, lightweight, and easy setup to hit the ground running